 One word can turn a headline from something boring and insignificant into something you want to click.
 It’s not only in headlines, but it is also in sales copy, call to actions and other places where the copy decides if people react to it.

 For instance, „Ultimate“ lists or guides are all the rage.

 According to Copyblogger the two most important words in blogging are „You“ and „Because“.

-Which power words are best for you depend on what you want your audience to do.
-Ther are words for persuasion, words for influence, words to encourage community and words that imply exclusivity or scarcity.
+Which power words are best for you depends on what you want your audience to do.
+There are words for persuasion, words for influence, words to encourage community and words that imply exclusivity or scarcity.
 There are also words that make us feel safe.

 For more information on influential words, check out the „ultimate list of words and phrases“ by Buffer.

 5. Surprise and raised curiosity can go a long way with getting attention

 If you get the reader of your headline to go „WTF?“ you have already halfway won: You got their attention.
 Chances are high that they will click to satisfy their curiosity.

 Do you need some examples?
 Here you go:

 Do you want to learn how to build a social audience that will share your content with your perfect headlines?
 Check out our ebook: “The Social Traffic Code!”